toolleeo/cli-apps/README.md

 ## <a name="data-management-json"></a>Data management - JSON/YAML/etc.

-Tools to manage data files in JSON/YAML and similar formats.
+Tools to manage data files, dedicated to JSON, YAML and other similar formats.

 * [dasel](https://github.com/TomWright/dasel) - Allows you to query and modify data structures using selector strings.
 * [faq](https://github.com/jzelinskie/faq) - Format Agnostic jQ - process various formats with libjq.